-Bike Attack sells the following performance mountain bike brands: SCOTT Bianchi, KHS, Marin, Jamis, BMC, Corratec, Surly, Haro, Litespeed and more.
+Bike Attack sells the top brands of mountain bikes in Santa Monica, Playa Vista, Culver City, Los Angeles and online from SCOTT, Bianchi, KHS, Marin, Jamis, BMC, Surly, Haro, Orbea and more.

-Should I Buy a Full Suspension Mountain Bike or a Hardtail?
+Should You Buy a Full Suspension Mountain Bike or a Hardtail?

 We get this question a lot!
 Those of you who have been riding for a while probably already have clear preferences, so we're going to provide a simplified outline or "guide" to help newer riders choose between the two.
 When choosing a bike, so much has to do with personal preference, however we do recommend full-suspension the majority of the time based on riding comfort.